csc301-winter-2019/project-team-02/web/README.md

-# The web component
+# The Web Component

-## How to run in your LOCAL env:
+## Installation

 ### Requirements

 1. docker (or local mongodb install)
 2. npm

-#### Steps
+### Steps
+> Docker steps below might not work on Windows.
+Refer to Docker docs.

-1. Spawn up a docker container with mongodb OR start mongo from local install
+1. Spawn up a docker container with mongodb OR start mongo from your local install

   `docker run -d --name mymongo -p 27017:27017 mongo`

-2. Now you are ready to start the app:
+2. Now you are ready to start the web component:

   From this directory: